google/wire/docs/guide.md

-The first argument to `wire.Struct` is a pointer to the desired struct type and the subsequent arguments are the names of fields to be injected. to be injected.
+The first argument to `wire.Struct` is a pointer to the desired struct type and the subsequent arguments are the names of fields to be injected.
 Use the special string `"*"` as a shortcut to tell the injector to inject all fields.
 For the above example, you can specify only injecting `"Foo"` by changing the `Set` to: